A-GESFETHA/NGO-ERP-System/README.md

 |------|----------|----------|
 | Guest (Read-Only) | guest | guest123 |

-*For full administrative access or to request a custom account, please contact the development team.*
+Guest user can only view Analytics and restricted to other features *For full administrative access or to request a custom account, please contact the development team.*
 ---